AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 <hr>

 When we are working with concurrency, the most common problem developers face are data races.
 Whether it is a task updating a value at the same time another task is reading it or two tasks writing a value so that it it has an invalid value, data races are probably the main pain point of concurrency.
-Data races are very easy write, and hard to debug.
+Data races are very easy create, and hard to debug.
 There are entire books dedicated to the problem of data races and established patterns to avoid them.

 Data races happen when there's shared mutable state.
 If you are only working with `let` variables that are never mutated, you are unlikely to encounter them.
-Unfortunately, even the most trivial of programs does have mutable state at the same point, so racking your brain to make everything immutable is not going to yield results.
+Unfortunately, even the most trivial of programs does have mutable state at some point, so racking your brain to make everything immutable is not going to yield results.
 In general, preferring to use `let` as much as possible and using value semantics (like `struct`s) is going to help a lot when dealing with data races.

 Shared mutable state requires synchronization.
-In the most basic form (which is also the hardest - the case where you are writing all that code yourself), you can make use of locks (a concept that guarantees mutable state will only be modified by one process at a time) and other primitives.
+In the most basic - and hardest - form, you can make use of locks (a concept that guarantees mutable state will only be modified by one process at a time) and other primitives.
 In the past few years, many Apple Platform developers have used serial dispatch queues, which are higher level concepts for dealing with concurrency.
+Going this route requires you to write all that code.

-Luckily, with Swift 5.5 and the new concurrency APIs introduced at WWDC2021, Swift now has a much easier to way to deal with mutable state, ensuring only one process at a time modifies a value.
-Of course, this has the same implications as the other new concurrency APIs we have seen in this series so far, which is easy to use, but may be limiting if you need more control.
+Luckily, with Swift 5.5 and the new concurrency APIs introduced at WWDC2021, Swift now has a much easier way to deal with mutable state, ensuring that only one process at a time modifies a value.
+Of course, this has the same implications as the other new concurrency APIs we have seen so far in this series.
+It iss easy to use, but may be limiting if you need more control.
 The good news is that the actors API is going to be enough for the vast majority of developers.

 # Introducing actors